 Only the aircraft hardware is off the shelf.
 Everything else is specially fabricated for each individual mobile.
 The Sun and planets are blown glass.
 It's a challenge to have them look like the planet they represent.
 The density of the glass gives away quite a bit in mass but the unsurpassed beauty of it is worth the effort.
 Hence, they are suspended from spars of carbon fiber in order to trim back some of the mass and significantly reduce the influence of the very long moment arms that this mobile requires.

 We were planning to have Burt Rutan of Scaled Composites build the spars for us but by the time our schedule came to this point Spaceship One had flown and his dance card was full, so we created a carbon fiber lab here at the studio.
 It was a good thing that we did.
 Many design changes along the way necessitated revisions and invention in the way that the spars are built.

-With the composite spars, 2024-T4 aircraft aluminum, Torlon bearings, Polycarbonate, AN Type II Class 3 drilled head aircraft hardware secured with safety wire; this is as much experimental aircraft or Indy car as it is a dynamic work of art.
+With the composite spars, 2024-T4 aircraft aluminum, Torlon bearings, Polycarbonate, AN Type II Class 3 drilled head aircraft hardware secured with safety wire; this is as much spacecraft, Formula One or Indy Car as it is a dynamic work of art.

-In the 40 foot version, there are four mini-mobiles: one representing the Earth/Moon system, one the Asteroid Belt, one for Pluto/Charon and one for the Kuiper Belt out past the orbit of Pluto.
+In the 40 foot (12.2 m) version, there are four mini-mobiles: one representing the Earth/Moon system, one the Asteroid Belt, one for Pluto/Charon and one for the Kuiper Belt out past the orbit of Pluto.
 It weighs only 49 lbs.
-(22 kilos).
+(22 kg).